Iran protests leave 'over 100 dead,' Amnesty says | DW | 19.11.2019

 Read more: How the US and EU could facilitate a free internet for Iran

-Amnesty cited "credible reports" that 106 people have been killed in 21 cities in "a harrowing pattern of unlawful killings by Iranian security forces."
+Citing "credible reports," Amnesty said people have been killed in 21 cities in "a harrowing pattern of unlawful killings by Iranian security forces."

-The harsh tactics used against protesters used include live fire, snipers firing into crowds from rooftops and in one case a helicopter, Amnesty said.
+The harsh tactics used against protesters include live fire, snipers firing into crowds from rooftops and, in one case, a helicopter, Amnesty said.

 Iran's government has not provided an official figure of the death toll and local media has reported only a handful of deaths.
 At least 1,000 people have reportedly been arrested and the Kayhan newspaper, which is close to hardliners, suggested Tuesday that some protest leaders could be executed.